SAP/ui5-typescript/packages/ts-interface-generator/README.md

 ## TODO

-- Allow binding strings in addition to objects of the correct type in the constructor settings objects
 - copy the original API documentation to the generated methods
 - make sure watch mode does it right (also run on deletion?
 Delete interfaces before-creating?
 Only create interfaces for updated files?)
 - consider further information like deprecation etc.